-5. Endowments
+9. Endowments

-The FASB ASC Not-for-Profit Entities Presentation of Financial Statements Subtopic (ASC Subtopic 958-205) provides guidance on the net asset classification of donor-restricted endowment funds for not-for-profit organizations subject to an enacted version of UPMIFA and improves disclosure about an organization's endowment funds, both donor-restricted and board-designated, regardless of whether the organization is subject to UPMIFA.
-Illinois adopted UPMIFA effective for institutional funds existing on or established after June 30, 2009; the University implemented the provisions for the year ended August 31, 2009.
+The FASB ASC Not-for-Profit Entities Presentation of Financial Statements Subtopic provides guidance on the net asset classification of donor-restricted endowment funds for not-for-profit organizations subject to an enacted version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA) and improves disclosure about an organization's endowment funds, both donor-restricted and board-designated, regardless of whether the organization is subject to UPMIFA.